harshilshah85/drive-through/README.md

 3. Orders can contain one or multiple items and 1 or multiple quantities of each item
 4. Placing or cancelling orders should be reflected in the UI

-# Other Considerations

-Please think through and be able to talk about the following considerations:

-* validating user inputs
-* multi-tenant access
-* extensibility for example, new functions being added
-* testing and reliability